Ankle Problems

 Acute Ankle Sprain

 An ankle sprain is one of the most common musculoskeletal injuries.
 This is an injury to one or more ligaments in the ankle.
 The ligaments most commonly affected in the ankle are on the outside (lateral) aspect of the ankle.
 Ligaments are tough fibrous bands that hold the ankle bones in place.
 In the ankle joint, ligaments provide stability by limiting side to side motion.
 The severity of an ankle sprain depends on whether the ligament is completely torn, partially torn, or just stretched and how many ligaments are involved.
 Sprains can be caused by a sports injury, accident or stepping on an uneven surface.
+Symptoms may include pain, swelling, stiffness and bruising.
+There may be a popping sound when the ankle is moved.
+The ankle may be unstable or unable to hold weight.
+Sprained ankles should be examined by a doctor to rule out the possibility of a bone fracture or other damage.
+Professional care will also ensure that the joint heals properly, limiting the chance of further injury.

 Chronic Ankle Instability

 Chronic ankle instability is a condition in which the outer portion of the ankle constantly “gives way.”
 It typically occurs after walking or running, although it may also occur while standing still.
 Chronic ankle instability results from an ankle sprain that has not healed properly.
 A sprained ankle tears or stretches connective tissues, affecting your balance.
 The most common symptom is a wobbly, unstable feeling within your ankle but there also may be pain or tenderness, swelling and discomfort present.
+Most cases of chronic ankle instability can be treated through non-surgical measures including physical therapy, painkillers or ankle bracing.
+Severe cases may require surgical correction, which involves repairing or reconstructing the damaged ligaments.

 Osteochondral Lesion of the Talus